Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Complexities

 \section{Complexities}

 In this section, we compute the complexities of the main procedures presented in this paper.

-Let $\XX$ be a black box group encrypting $\so_3(\GF)$ for some finite field $\GF$ of odd characteristic.
-Let $\mu$ denote an upper bound on the time requirement for each group operation in $\XX$ and $\xi$ an upper bound on the time requirement, per element, for the construction of random elements of $\XX$.
+Let $\YY$ be a black box group encrypting $\psl_2(\bF)$ for some finite field $\bF$ of odd characteristic.
+Let $\mu$ denote an upper bound on the time requirement for each group operation in $\YY$ and $\xi$ an upper bound on the time requirement, per element, for the construction of random elements of $\YY$.
+Let $E$ be a global exponent for $\YY$.

-Recall that we are working under the assumptions of Axioms BB1--BB3 and either BB4 or BB5.
-To that end, we denote by $\rho$ an upper bound for time required for any of the following operations: